Skip to Content

-This page provides up-to-date information and links to important documents regarding the 6 lawsuits filed against Kroger for failure to pay overtime compensation to Assistant Store Managers who work at the company’s “Fred Meyer,” “Fry’s Food & Drug,” “King Soopers/City Market,” “Kroger,” “Pick ‘n Save,” and “Smith’s Food & Drug” stores across the United States.
-The lawsuits allege that Assistant Store Managers – now called Assistant Store Leaders – routinely work more than 40 hours a week in order to perform their job duties but are improperly denied overtime compensation, even though they perform the same job duties as their hourly-paid colleagues.
-The lawsuits primarily assert claims under federal law.
+This page provides up-to-date information and links to important documents regarding the Conway Legal’s effort to hold Kroger accountable for failing to pay overtime compensation to E-Commerce Managers who work at the company’s “Fred Meyer,” and “Kroger” stores across the United States.
+The firm has filed two lawsuits and is actively investigating additional claims.
+Each lawsuit alleges that E-Commerce Managers–also called E-Commerce Supervisors and E-Commerce Leaders–routinely work more than 40 hours a week in order to perform their job duties but are improperly denied overtime compensation, even though they perform the same job duties as their hourly-paid colleagues.
+The lawsuits assert claims under federal law.

 Copies of the legal paperwork describing the claims can be found below: